Sharper (film)

-Sharper is a 2023 American psychological thriller film directed by Benjamin Caron and written by Brian Gatewood and Alessandro Tanaka.
+Sharper is a 2023 American crime thriller film directed by Benjamin Caron and written by Brian Gatewood and Alessandro Tanaka.
 The film stars Julianne Moore (who also served as a producer), Sebastian Stan, Justice Smith, Briana Middleton, and John Lithgow.

-Sharper was released in select theaters in the United States on February 10, 2023, by A24, before its Apple TV+ release on February 17, 2023.
+Sharper was released in select theaters in the United States on February 10, 2023, by A24, before its streaming release on February 17, 2023, by Apple TV+.

 Plot

 Tom

 Tom is the owner of a used bookstore in New York City.
-One day, a woman named Sandra comes in looking for a book, and after initially declining his advances, the two begin a romance.
+One day, a woman named Sandra comes in looking for a book, and after initially declining his advances, begins a romance with him.
 Weeks into their relationship, Sandra tells Tom that her brother is in debt and must pay $350,000 or be killed.
 Tom reveals that his father is wealthy, and offers to cover the debt.
-After providing the money to Sandra, she disappears, pushing Tom into a nervous breakdown.
+After he gives the money to Sandra, she disappears, pushing Tom into a nervous breakdown.

-"Sandra"
+Sandra

 "Sandra" is revealed to be Sandy, a parolee with a long criminal history.
-One night, before her relationship with Tom, she is meeting with her parole officer, who attempts to shake her down for money.
-She is paid off by an apparently wealthy man, Max, who is actually a con artist.
-He takes Sandy on as a partner, and trains her to pull cons.
-After taking down their first mark together, the two have sex.
+One night, before her relationship with Tom, Sandy is meeting with a corrupt parole officer, who attempts to shake her down for money.
+The officer is paid off by an apparently wealthy man, Max, who is actually a con artist.
+Max takes Sandy on as a protégé, and trains her to pull cons.
+After taking down their first mark together, the two kiss.

 Max

 Before his partnership with Sandy, Max visits his mother, Madeline, and her new boyfriend, billionaire Richard Hobbes, at Richard's lavish apartment.
-Max, who appears drunk and belligerent, convinces Madeline to allow him to stay at Richard's apartment.
+A seemingly drunk Max convinces Madeline to allow him to stay at Richard's apartment.
 The next day, Madeline and Richard come home to Max apparently being arrested for soliciting drugs from an undercover police officer.
 Madeline quickly realizes that Max is pulling a con to have Richard pay off the officer, Max's partner Tipsy.
-Madeline forces Max to leave the apartment, but it is later revealed that Madeline and Max are lovers, not mother and son, and are targeting Richard.
+Madeline forces Max to leave the apartment.
+It is later revealed that Madeline and Max are not mother and son, but lovers who are targeting Richard.

-Richard meets with Max, who demands a year's salary in cash in order to leave Madeline alone to be with Richard.
+Richard meets with Max and offers him $60,000 a month to leave town.
+Max demands a year's salary in cash in advance in order to leave Madeline alone to be with Richard.
 While meeting with him, Max also meets Richard's son—Tom, who has not yet met Sandy.
 Max, Madeline, and Tipsy celebrate a successful job, but that evening, Madeline tells Max that Richard wants to marry her, and she will be staying with him.
 Max escapes from the police Madeline has called and leaves with the money.